 Although the records relating to all of the organisations for which Simpson worked are of interest, those created and compiled by the London office of M. Knoedler & Co. present the richest resource for the study of provenance, collections and collecting.
 The Artist Files series, in particular, document the works of art which passed through their salerooms and, as a significant proportion date to the 1920s, they reveal much about the disbanding of collections after the First World War.
 Most of the material pertains to British art but European art is also represented.

 In addition, the records created by Simpson’s aunt, Letitia Simpson (1884–1964), in her role as librarian at M. Knoedler & Co. from c.
 1915–1968, reveal much about professional networks and the position of a woman working in the art world at this time.

 The Simpson Archive comprises correspondence, research notes, provenance/‘pedigree’ information, sale catalogues, exhibition lists, news cuttings, information about art history courses in the 1930s and a large number of photographs produced by M. Knoedler & Co. dating from c.
 1910s–1970s.

-Frank Simpson (1911–2002) was an amateur art historian.
-He commenced his career as a Library Clerk at The Courtauld Institute of Art (1934–1945).
-He was then employed as a Librarian at The Barber Institute of Fine Art, University of Birmingham (1945–1958), M. Knoedler & Co. (c.1960-1971) and at the Paul Mellon Centre for Studies in British Art (1971–1976).
+Frank Simpson (1911–2002) was a librarian and amateur art historian with a long-held interest in taste and collecting of pictures, especially from salerooms, during the eighteenth century.
+He was employed as a library clerk at The Courtauld Institute (1934–1945); librarian at The Barber Institute of Fine Art, University of Birmingham (1945–1958); M. Knoedler & Co.
+(1958–1971); and at the Paul Mellon Centre for Studies in British Art (1971–1976).